 Twitter is a social networking service that enables users to send a tweet.
 More often than not, a competent Family Law St. Petersburg Attorney will use this medium to advertise.
 Twitter, which can be sent from a computer or mobile device this, smartphone and or by default visible to all those who are following your Twitter.
 Today’s becoming influential tool for broadcasting and communication, people utilize Twitter to report news discuss Club Affairs, and personal opinions on everything from investment and cars the politicians and private individuals.
 Phone cases, the opinion reliable and can reach millions of people within seconds.
-This article addresses of some of the basic constitutional implications of the last statement that is published on Twitter, and later on, how to find a good largo child divorce lawyer, or any lawyer of that matter.
+This article addresses of some of the basic constitutional implications of the last statement that is published on Twitter, and later on, how to find a good largo child custody attorney/lawyer, or any lawyer of that matter.
 Understandably so, Florida law is still evolving in this area from the Metro externally the nature of the communication in determining whether the publication of subject to protection under the US Constitution.

 Twitter was created in 2006 and its growth has been exponential.
 Twitter grew from 5,000 tweets per day, to 500 million tweets per day in 2013.
 Currently, there are about 6,000 tweets sent out per day, which is over 350,000 tweets per minute, to September million tweets per day, and around 2 billion per year.
 It has become more than a social network.
 On a daily basis, newsworthy information is streamed across Twitter.
 For example, Twitter was used as a tool to disseminate real-time information, regarding the Egyptian revolution in 2011, and it has played an active role in the dissemination of information concerning the current presidential debates.
 Today, it has been embraced by journalists, cover and businesses as a crucial source of real-time information on individual’s silver basket for celebrity gossip.
 Nevermind sexual violence for Vatican politics.
 Twitter is also being used to express personal opinions about public figures and private individuals, and in some cases, these opinions are equivalent to Twibel.
 Relatively new phenomenon for the legal system, and legal principles are evolving.
 A brief discussion of the evolution of libel in the United States provide the foundation analyzing the legal implications of what we now know as Twibel.
-An excellent Pinellas Park Divorce attorney, will determine what information he/she can gather from “Twibel,” and it may be the difference between losing or wining your case.
+An excellent Pinellas Park Alimony attorney, will determine what information he/she can gather from “Twibel,” and it may be the difference between losing or wining your case.